I Wrote a Diary in the Ming Dynasty, and Lao Zhu Always Wanted to Kill Me

 About This Novel

 Medical student Lin Xin travels to the world of the Ming Dynasty and can get system rewards by writing a diary.
-As everyone knows, Lao Zhu has secretly obtained a copy of his diary, and they always want to kill him, but they can't resist the temptation of all kinds of prostitution...
-This book is also known as "People wrote diaries in the Ming Dynasty, and I taught Lao Zhu to be an emperor" and "Peeping at my diary, Lao Zhu got numb."
+As everyone knows, Lao Zhu has secretly obtained a copy of his diary.
+He always wants to kill him, but he can't resist the temptation of all kinds of free prostitution...
+This book is also known as "People wrote diaries in the Ming Dynasty, and I taught Lao Zhu to be an emperor" and "Peeping at my diary, Lao Zhu became numb."

 What Readers Think